sb8244/pow_totp/README.md

   - [x] On sign in, create a session entry of the login attempt and a random generated credential (random bytes)
   - [x] Take the generated credential in a form along with a place to enter the totp code.
 If the totp code matches, the credential is exchanged for a login session
 - [x] Allow for user to delete TOTP after it's setup
+- [x] BUG: Being directed to totp/new without even logging in
 - [ ] Release with 1.0.20 for template hooks
 - [ ] Implement base acceptable templates (extract from existing project)
 - [ ] Should TOTP codes be 1-time use only?
 If so, need to implement via db powered code list